Stakeholder Analysis

 It is important that the team starts its journey with team members and stakeholders that minimize resistance to change.

 This tool is commonly used in DFSS or DMAIC projects throughout the duration especially if it is a longer term project.
-It's objective is to detect and "out of control" position by a key team member and get it correctd by continually monitoring this behavioral pattern.
-Those that are not at the level of commitment or willingness to accept change need to be converted.
+It's objective is to detect and "out of control" position by a key team member and get it corrected by continually monitoring this behavioral pattern.

 STEPS